molML/fragSMILES4reaction/README.md

     > :warning: These experiments were conducted using 4 GPUs in parallel.
         Running on fewer or lower-memory devices may result in out-of-memory errors.

-4. Explore the Jupyter notebooks in notebooks/ (see [Notebooks](#-notebooks) section) to analyze datasets and prediction results.
+4. Explore the Jupyter notebooks in (see [Notebooks](#-notebooks)) section to analyze datasets and prediction results.

 ## Model parameters